glossary

 Ombré

-A French word meaning 'shaded' describing the appearance of related colors shading from light to dark or vice versa within one garment.
-Ombré continues to be a popular all-season pattern for accessories and clothing.
+A French word meaning shaded describing the appearance of related colors shading from light to dark or vice versa within one garment.
+A popular all-season pattern for accessories and clothing.

 p